Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 \begin{example} The factorial moments $\mu_k = \mu^k$, so the critical value $\alpha_c = \mu_2-\mu_1 = \mu^2-\mu$, which is positive if $\mu>1$.
 This condition is natural since if $\mu<1$ then there is no giant component in the graph and a large epidemic is impossible.

 so the phase transition for evoSI is discontinuous if $\mu>3/2$, which is the result given in \cite{BB}. \end{example}

 \begin{remark} We believe that the result of Example \ref{PoiSI} also holds for \ER($n,\mu/n$).
-To prove this rigorously, one first has to prove a quenched version of Theorem \ref{Q1new} (i.e., showng \eqref{delta>0new} and \eqref{delta<0new} hold with high probability over the degree sequence $D_1,\ldots, D_n$).
-We believe that this can be shown using the methods in the proof of Theorem \ref{Q1new}.
-Then one can transfer results for the configuration model generated from Poisson($\mu$) distribution to \ER($n,\mu/n$) using \cite[Theorems 7.18 and 7.19]{vdH1}, which says that conditionally on having the same degrees, the random graphs generated from these two models have the same distribution. \end{remark}
+To prove this rigorously, one first has to prove a quenched version of Theorem \ref{Q1new} (i.e., showing that \eqref{delta>0new} and \eqref{delta<0new} hold with high probability over \emph{any} degree sequence $D_1,\ldots, D_n$ (that are \emph{not necessarily i.i.d.}) such that the $k$-th factorial moment of the empirical distribution converges to $\mu^k$ for any $k\geq 0$).
+We believe that this can be shown using the same ideas in the proof of Theorem \ref{Q1new}.
+Then one can transfer results for the configuration model to \ER($n,\mu/n$) using \cite[Theorems 7.18 and 7.19]{vdH1}, which says that conditionally on having the same degrees, the random graphs generated from these two models have the same distribution. \end{remark} As a notational note, in this paper we will use $C, C_1, C_2,\cdots$ to denote various constants whose specific values might change from line to line.
+Occasionally when we have an important constant we will number it by the formula it first appeared in, e.g., $C_{\ref{maxbd}}$ below.